PowerDNS/pdns/pdns/dnsdistdist/docs/upgrade_guide.rst

 To improve security, all ambient capabilities are now dropped after the startup phase, which might prevent launching the webserver on a privileged port at run-time, or impact some custom Lua code.
 In addition, systemd's sandobxing features are now determined at compile-time, resulting in more restrictions on recent distributions.
 See pull requests 7138 and 6634 for more information.

 If you are compiling dnsdist, note that several ./configure options have been renamed to provide a more consistent experience.
-Features that depends on an external component have been prefixed with '--with-' while internal features use '--enable-'.
+Features that depend on an external component have been prefixed with '--with-' while internal features use '--enable-'.
 This lead to the following changes:

 - ``--enable-fstrm`` to ``--enable-dnstap``
 - ``--enable-gnutls`` to ``--with-gnutls``